fkie/fkie-multi-agent-suite/fkie_mas_gui/README.md

 ## Additional Tools

-- To package the client component into an AppImage and zip package, run:
+- To package the client component into an AppImage, run:

 ```bash
 cd fkie_mas_gui